criblio/appscope/website/src/pages/docs/cli-using.md

 ### Exploring Captured Data

-To see the monitoring and visualization features AppScope offers, exercise some of its subcommands and options.
+To see the monitoring and visualization features AppScope offers, exercise some of its sub-commands and options.
 E.g.:

 - Show last session's captured metrics with `scope metrics`: